-If someone tells you you are flashero (male) or flashera (female) it means that they think you are being dramatic or not realist about something you are saying.
+If someone tells you you are flashero (male) or flashera (female) it means that they think you are being dramatic or not realistic about something you are saying.

 Are you planning on moving to Buenos Aires?
 Check out these fun and informative tips about living in Buenos Aires!

-Cheto can also be used about things or products that is of very good quality.
+Cheto can also be used for things or products that are of very good quality.